alaaalloush/Machine_Learning_Engineer/README.md

 This module contains a project to train and deploy models using PCA and k-means clustering to group US counties by similarities and differences.
 It contains visualizing of trained model attributes and interpreting the results.

+* Payment Fraud Detection
+This module contains a project to build and deploy a supervised, LinearLearner model in SageMaker.
+The project shows how to tune a model and handle a case of class imbalance to train a model to detect cases of credit card fraud.